datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
 In this lesson we are going to explore ways to measure the association between variables.
 Many measures of correlation have been developed, each tailored for a specific type of data or use case.
 Earlier we have learned what a contingency table is and how it can be used to simplify the analysis of categorical data.
 These tables come in handy again now for calculating measures of correlation.
-A word of caution here: if we find that variables are associated to one another we cannot automatically conclude, that these variables also have a causal relationship, meaning that a change of one variable doesn't cause another variable to change.
-In fact, the correlation may just be coincidental.
-This is known as "correlation is not causation".

 ---